-The bill amends the Code of West Virginia to clarify the legal standing of the West Virginia Legislature in court actions concerning unauthorized changes to election laws and rules.
-It introduces new provisions that grant the Legislature the authority to bring legal actions against state government officials, including the Governor and Secretary of State, who attempt to make unauthorized changes to election laws or rules.
-Additionally, the bill allows the Legislature to intervene as a matter of right in lawsuits involving the legality or constitutionality of election laws or regulations.
+The bill amends the Code of West Virginia to establish the legal standing of the West Virginia Legislature in court actions concerning unauthorized changes to election laws and rules.
+It introduces new provisions that grant the Legislature the authority to bring legal actions against state officials, including the Governor and Secretary of State, who attempt to make unauthorized modifications to election laws or rules.
+Additionally, the bill allows the Legislature to intervene as a real party in interest in lawsuits related to the legality or constitutionality of election laws, ensuring that it can actively participate in legal proceedings that may affect the integrity of the electoral process.

 Statutes affected: Introduced Version: 3-1-45